Caraganciu/WP-FAF-111-Rezantev-Gheorghe/Lab#4/README.md

 2. Speed up or down the animation using the mouse wheel
 3. When the balls with different speeds interact they balance their speeds
 4. When the balls interact , the ball considered the first in the interaction turns dark green .
-Because of how the array is read when checking the ball that will remain its normal color will be the last in the array .
+Because of how the array is read , the ball that will keep its normal color until the end is the last one in the array .
 The balls that already turned won't turn other balls because of how the order the array is read in .
 5. The flickering was solved using double buffering and avoiding the call to erase background